sandrokeil/Z-Ray-Doctrine2-Demo/README.md

 ## Installation with Vagrant

 > If you restart the Vagrant box, you must install the Doctrine 2 plugin and finish Shopware installation.
+To avoid this you can use `vagrant suspend`.

 Please install the following software if not already installed: